ClarkLabUCB/NewEraPumps_Python3/README.md

 3. Download the Pump Program Files from GitHub
    - Navigate to the GitHub page [here](https://github.com/ClarkLabUCB/NewEraPumps_Python3)
    - Click the green button that says **Code** and select **Download ZIP**
-   - Extract the files and move the file into your documents or destination of choice.
+   - Download and extract the file and move it into your documents or destination of choice.

 #### Optional Step to Create an Executable Program on your Machine
 If you have found that these programs work with your pumps and are connected to your COM port of choice, then feel free to create an executable program of the pump program on your machine by following these steps: